 Whenever I get together with my favorite cousin and the bourbon begins to flow, and we begin to reminisce about the family elders, one of us will inevitably say, “What about (fill in the blank with anything)?”
 The other will immediately retort, “What about (fill in the blank), … What about Cheech?”
 My cousin and I immediately break into wild laughter at the reference, while others in the room simply stare curiously.

 “What About Cheech?”, refers to a story about my Uncle Cheech.
-Uncle Cheech lived all his life in a small town in Brockway, Pennsylvania.
-Cheech was a devout Catholic and rarely traveled far from home.
-He was a self-made, very successful businessman in his late 60s.
+Uncle Cheech lived his whole life in a small, rural town in western Pennsylvania, called Brockway.
+He was a devout Catholic and rarely traveled far from home.
+He was a self-made, very successful businessman in his early 70s.
 Above all, Cheech was very Italian.
 He was the elder of twelve children in a large extended Italian family.